zdy023/z-nixtools/README.md

 * `convert_file_name` - convert the extension name of the images from the mobile from 'jpeg' to the correct one
 * `easy-backup-tool` - rsync configuration for directory backup
 * `添加元信息.ptsp` - script for picard
+* `branch-tool` - snapshot the workspace for multi-branch experiment directory

 Corresponding completion configuration: